Breadsticks

 Step 5:

-Turn oven on to 325°F and immediately move sheets into oven (still on their parchment sheets).
-Bake for 45 to 50 minutes until crusts are starting to brown and underside of crust is dry.
+Bake for 45 to 50 minutes at 325°F until breadsticks are starting to brown and underside of crust is dry.

 Tips and Ideas: